Ta180m/Breath-of-the-Wild-Zelda-Mod/README.md

 ## Usage

-- Download this repository as a ZIP.
+- Download this repository as a ZIP

 ### Physical Wii U